1972 United States presidential election: Primaries

 Nixon was a popular incumbent president in 1972, as he was credited with opening the People's Republic of China as a result of his visit that year, and achieving détente with the Soviet Union.
 Polls showed that Nixon held a strong lead in the Republican primaries.
 He was challenged by two candidates: liberal Pete McCloskey from California, and conservative John Ashbrook from Ohio.
 McCloskey ran as an anti-war candidate, while Ashbrook opposed Nixon's détente policies towards China and the Soviet Union.
 In the New Hampshire primary, McCloskey garnered 19.8% of the vote to Nixon's 67.6%, with Ashbrook receiving 9.7%.
 Nixon won 1323 of the 1324 delegates to the Republican convention, with McCloskey receiving the vote of one delegate from New Mexico.
 Vice President Spiro Agnew was re-nominated by acclamation; while both the party's moderate wing and Nixon himself had wanted to replace him with a new running-mate (the moderates favoring Nelson Rockefeller, and Nixon favoring John Connally), it was ultimately concluded that such action would incur too great a risk of losing Agnew's base of conservative supporters.

 Primary results

 Convention

 Seven members of Vietnam Veterans Against the War were brought on federal charges for conspiring to disrupt the Republican convention.
 They were acquitted by a federal jury in Gainesville, Florida.

 Democratic nomination

-Overall, fifteen people declared their candidacy for the Democratic Party nomination.
-They were: